 The procedure is similar to donating blood, but instead of going into a collecting bag, the blood goes into a special machine that separates out the lymphocytes (including lymphoma cells).
 They are then treated with a psoralen (a light-sensitizing drug) and UVA light before they are mixed back in with the rest of the blood and infused back into the patient.
 Each procedure usually takes a few hours.
-Treatments are typically given for 2 days in a row, and then repeated every 4 weeks or so.
+Treatments are typically given for 2 days in a row, and then repeated every few weeks or so.

 Chemotherapy (chemo) uses strong drugs to treat cancer.
 When the drugs are injected into a vein or a muscle or taken by mouth, they enter the bloodstream and reach all areas of the body.

 Systemic chemo is not often used for early skin lymphoma, but it may be used if the disease in the skin is more advanced and no longer getting better with other treatments.
 It can also be helpful if the lymphoma has spread to the lymph nodes, blood, or to other parts of the body.

 Many chemo drugs can be useful in treating patients with skin lymphoma, including: